AbhiKafle123/csp-status/README.md

 So, actual beneficiaries of CSP - 10% of the 95 sites in alexa top 1000.
 Thats a handful of websites.

-Just looking at implementation/adoption makes me think, was making CSP a standard wise idea?
+Just looking at implementation/adoption makes me think, was it really a good idea to make CSP w3c standard and advocate its usage?